 Stay calm

-Cats are very in tune with their owner’s emotional state.
+Cats are very in tune with their cat parent's emotional state.
 They can sense when we are anxious, happy or sad, for example, sometimes before we even realize it ourselves!
 Your kitty probably looks to you as a source of comfort, and staying calm reinforces that there is no danger.
 If you plan to have company over, try to maintain a more relaxed environment, rather than a loud and boisterous party.

 Talk to your vet about your kitty's anxiety before the Fourth